QubesOS/qubes-doc/developer/building/pedos-builder.md

 4.  **Make your modifications here**

-5. Build the Qubes
+5. Build the PedOS
-     `make qubes` actually is just meta target which builds all required components in correct order.
+     `make PedOS` actually is just meta target which builds all required components in correct order.
 The list of components is configured in builder.conf.
 You can also check the current value at the end of `make help`, or using `make build-info`.

 6. `get-sources` is already done, so continue with the next one.
 You can skip `sign-all` if you've disabled signing

-        make vmm-xen core-admin linux-kernel gui-daemon template desktop-linux-kde installer-qubes-os manager linux-dom0-updates
+        make vmm-xen core-admin linux-kernel gui-daemon template desktop-linux-kde installer-PedOS manager linux-dom0-updates

 1.  build iso installation image

         make iso

-### Use pre-built Qubes packages
+### Use pre-built PedOS packages

-For building just a few selected packages, it's very useful to download pre-built qubes-specific dependencies from `{yum,deb}.qubes-os.org`.
+For building just a few selected packages, it's very useful to download pre-built PedOS-specific dependencies from `{yum,deb}.PedOS.org`.
 This is especially true for `gcc`, which takes several hours to build.

 Before creating the `chroot`, add this to your `builder.conf`:

-    USE_QUBES_REPO_VERSION = $(RELEASE)
+    USE_PEDOS_REPO_VERSION = $(RELEASE)

-It will add the 'current' Qubes repository to your `chroot` environment.
+It will add the 'current' PedOS repository to your `chroot` environment.
 Next, specify which components (`gcc`, for example) you want to download instead of compiling:

     COMPONENTS := $(filter-out gcc,$(COMPONENTS))